-Other occasions such as formal dinners, birthdays all call for a much less formal calling.
+Other occasions such as formal dinners, and birthdays all call for a much less formal calling.

-If your guest is in the late teens (18-19) and in their 20s and you know for a fact they are not married, you can use either Miss or Ms.
+If your guest is in their late teens (18-19) and in their 20s and you know for a fact they are not married, you can use either Miss or Ms.